 Chicago, Illinois Local Minimum Wage for 2021, 2022

-While Illinois' state minimum wage is $9.25 per hour, Chicago has set its own, higher minimum wage rate that applies to employees of all companies who work within Chicago.
-Chicago's minimum wage is currently $4.75 higher than the Illinois minimum wage, and it was last raised to $14.00 per hour on 7/1/2020.
+While Illinois' state minimum wage is $12.00 per hour, Chicago has set its own, higher minimum wage rates that apply to employees of different classes of company who work Chicago.

 Because Chicago has a higher minimum wage rate than the one set by Illinois or the Federal government, the higher local minimum wage rate takes precedence and must be paid to all employees covered by the local minimum wage regulation.